kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 }

-// Code that loads the data on a button click document.getElementById("getHTMLFile").addEventListener("click", loadHTML, false);
+// Code that loads the data on a button click document.getElementById("getHTMLFile").addEventListener("click", loadHTML);
 {% endprism %}
-All the AJAX code is now inside a `loadHTML()` function.
-There's also the new code at the bottom which loads the data on the page with a mouseclick.
+All the AJAX code is now inside a `loadHTML()` function and there's also new code at the bottom that loads runs this function with a mouseclick.
+In the bottom code, the button with the id of `getHTMLFile` has the `addEventListener` method attached to it.

+The button is "listening for", or "watching for", whatever event we tell it to watch for...which is `click`.
+When the code see's that the button has been clicked, it runs the `loadHTML` that processes the AJAX code.

+<a name="multiple-ajax-buttons"></a>
+<h4 class="h4-guide">Multiple buttons with AJAX functionality</h4>
+We can create multiple buttons that load different data with AJAX:
 <a name="conclusion"></a>
 <h3 class="h3-guide">Conclusion</h3>
 Synchronous requests are disappearing from XHR: https://xhr.spec.whatwg.org/#the-open()-method